petterasla/IECCS/System/TextFiles/data/README.md

 IF THIS HAPPENS AGAIN, REMEMBER TO DELETE IN "meta_data.json" and in the mongoDB too..
 FML.
 In MongoDB console, type this command (and remove #ID# with actual id): db.Data_wos.remove({_id:#ID#} ,{justOne:1})

+To med like abstracts i ny data.
+Følgende titler:
+"Ranibizumab and Bevacizumab for Neovascular Age-Related Macular Degeneration The CATT Research Group" "Climate Change and Spatiotemporal Distributions of Vector-Borne Diseases in Nepal - A Systematic Synthesis of Literature"

+Abstracts set from "Background" to "Background1" and "Background2"